EnzoSeason/keeper/README.md

   - Read a config

   - Update a config: Only the reporting configuration can be updated.
-Username and UID is immutable.
+UID is immutable.

-  - Delete a config: delete all the transactions and reports linked to it, too.

 - Reporting Service: